-Cicchetti et al [CCLP11] have illustrated that many difficulties arise when two levels of models (models and metamodels in UML/OOP technical space for them; grammars and metasyntax for us) evolve at the same time, and evolution steps not only need to be propagated from one level to the other, but also be combined with transformations already happening there.
+Cicchetti et al [CCLP11] have illustrated that many difficulties arise when two levels of models (models and metamodels in UML/OOP technical space for them; syntax and metasyntax for us) evolve at the same time, and evolution steps not only need to be propagated from one level to the other, but also be combined with transformations already happening there.
 Since we practically transform the grammars in their internal representation, such conflicts will never arise, because the extraction and exporting steps will naturally take care of any pending metasyntactic evolution.
 In that respect our approach is closer to the one taken by Wachsmuth in [Wac07], which is only to be expected since he borrows heavily from grammarware engineering.
+However, Wachsmuth also studies metamodel relation classes (semantics-preserving, introducing, instance-preserving, etc) which can be studied for XEDD as well.
+For example, introducing a new metasymbol will always be an introducing transformation.
+However, new classes will need to be defined such as abstract instance preservation: many strictly semantics-preserving metasyntactic transformations such as renaming a terminator metasymbol will not preserve pretty-printed instances, but will essentially preserve their structure, which is different from not preserving instances at all.
+This issue requires more research into these overlapping technical spaces, as well as in the ways coevolution is addressed in the database domain [CH06] and in evolution of data formats [LL01].

-Formal properties of bidirectional grammar transformations, such as correctness and hippocraticness [Ste07], need further investigation.
+Other formal properties of bidirectional grammar transformations, such as correctness and hippocraticness [Ste07], need further investigation.
 There are a lot of open questions in bidirectionalising existing grammar transformation, which we mostly solved but need considerably more space for related explanations.
 Thus, the results of this investigation will be published separately.

 Given two parsers of presumably different versions of the same language, one can hardly tell the linguistic difference just from analysing them.
 In §3, we have stated that the only way to compare parsers directly and automatically was grammar-based differential testing, which is not completely true.
-In a very lucky yet not impossible scenario, metasyntactic formulae are spotted directly in the source code [LV01].
-This enables very reliable grammar extraction, which produces $G{BGF}(N)$ in a form very close to $G{Rascal}(N)$ (or any other $G{parser}(N)$ ).
+In a very lucky yet not impossible scenario, metasyntactic formulae are spotted directly in the source code [LV01a].
+This enables very reliable grammar extraction, which produces $G{BGF}(N)$ in a form very close to $G{Rascal}(N)$ (or any other $G{parser}(N)$).
 Such extracted grammars can be used for direct comparison or for making testing results more reliable.

 In §4, we have seen two completely differently looking grammars of LLL1 and LLL2, taken from their respective documentation.
-In the approach we propose to use in this paper, in order to change the definition of a notation "in itself", we would need to change (or develop, if it does not exist yet) a grammar adaptation chain $\beta$ .
-However, $G_N(N)$ can be edited inline, with the readable notation grammar $G'{BGF}(N)$ extracted from it automatically: since the edits are purely decorational, the notation itself will stay the same, hence enabling automated reliable recovery.
+In the approach we propose to use in this paper, in order to change the definition of a notation "in itself", we would need to change (or develop, if it does not exist yet) a grammar adaptation chain β .
+However, $G_N(N)$ can be edited inline, with the readable notation grammar $G'{BGF}(N)$ extracted from it automatically: given that the edits are purely decorative, the notation itself will stay the same, hence enabling automated reliable recovery.
 The only problem that stays in the way of implementing this evolution scenario is the (current) inability of inferring bidirectional grammar transformation by looking at two supposedly related grammars.
 Since this issue is definitely to be addressed in future grammar-related research, this room for improvement can eventually be filled.